 Kodylenia’s is a popular waterside restaurant overlooking Kamini harbour, a 15-minute walk or short water taxi ride from Hydra harbour.
 There’s a shady terrace wrapped around the building where you can watch the boats coming and going below, with a stream of people calling in for food and drinks during the day, and a slightly more formal atmosphere in the evenings when it’s a good spot to watch the sun set over dinner.

 Owner Dimitris has been running the restaurant for 25 years.
-Service can be a little bit hit and miss but the location and food more than make up for it.
-Kodylenia’s is best known for its seafood, with locally caught squid served lightly charred, shrimp cooked in a secret recipe tomato sauce and fish straight from the harbour.
+Service can sometimes be a bit hit and miss but the location and food more than make up for it.
+Kodylenia’s is best known for its seafood dishes, with locally caught squid served lightly charred, shrimp cooked in a secret recipe tomato sauce and fish straight from the harbour.

-Hydra isn’t one of those Greek islands like Mykonos or Ios that’s known for its nightclubs.
-Instead people gather in its bars and cafés in the evenings, with DJs and dancing during the summer months and a more low-key nightlife off-season.
+Hydra isn’t one of those Greek islands like Mykonos or Ios which is known for its nightclubs.
+Instead people gather in its bars and cafés in the afternoons and evenings, with DJs and dancing during the summer months and a more low-key nightlife off-season.